Ron Howard proves he can still expertly skip stones down at the fishin' hole

 Here's the thing.
 Opie does not skip the stones.
 He lobs the rocks in a high arc.
 The film cuts before you even see the splash.
 Take a look at all eight seasons above.

-But Ron Howard must have been practicing a lot back in '65 because Howard, now 65-years-old, has fantastic stone-skipping skills.
+But Ron Howard must have been practicing a lot back in '65 because Howard has fantastic stone-skipping skills.
 In fact, he might be a lot better than that high-flying pitch from his youth led viewers to believe.

 The acclaimed director took to Instagram to show off his expert flick of the wrist.
 The stone makes it clear across the water in six or so skips.